stevana/stateful-pbt-with-fakes/README.md

                     vars' = returnedVars `Set.union` vars
                   in
                     go s' vars' (cmd : acc) cmds

+scopeCheck :: Foldable (Command state)
+           => Set (Var a) -> Command state (Var a) -> Bool scopeCheck varsInScope cmd = usedVars `Set.isSubsetOf` varsInScope where
+    usedVars = Set.fromList (toList cmd)
 ```

 Notice how after shrinking we prune away all commands that don't pass
-the precondition.
+the precondition or that are out of scope with respect to symbolic
+references.

 The intuition here is that as we remove commands from the originally
 generated `Commands` (which all pass their preconditions), we might have
 broken some preconditions and pruning simply removes the commands which
 we made invalid in the process of shrinking.
+Similarly we can have a
+command that creates a reference that later commands then depend on, if
+we during shrinking remove the command that created the reference then
+we must also remove the commands that depend on the reference.

 ##### Running and assertion checking